LHC EFT WG Note: SMEFT predictions, event reweighting, and simulation: Simulation studies of EFT prediction methods

-Five EFT scenarios are selected as representative examples of the three classes enumerated above $c_{H\Box} = 1$, $c_{HW} = 1$, $\tilde{c}_{HW} = 1$, $c_{Hq^{(1)}} = 1$, and $c_{Hq^{(3)}} = 1$.
-In each case, only the listed Wilson coefficient is non-zero.
+Five EFT scenarios are selected as representative examples of the three classes enumerated above: $c_{H\Box} = 1$, $c_{HW} = 1$, $\tilde{c}_{HW} = 1$, $c_{Hq^{(1)}} = 1$, and $c_{Hq^{(3)}} = 1$.
+In each case, only the listed WC is non-zero.
 In addition to the reweighted SM sample, each of these five EFT points is simulated directly up to quadratic order.
-For each EFT point, two additional samples are generated: one includes the linear term only, and the other includes the quadratic term only.
-The sum of the standard model, linear-only, and quadratic-only samples is expected to reproduce the full sample.
+For each EFT point, two additional samples are generated: one includes only the linear term, and the other only the quadratic term.
+The sum of the Standard Model (SM), linear-only, and quadratic-only samples is expected to reproduce the full sample.
 The cross section of each EFT sample is listed in Table~\ref{tab:vbf-xs}.
 Good agreement is observed between the various simulation methods.

-Figure~\ref{fig:vbf-chbox}a shows the distribution of Higgs boson $p_{\textrm{T}}$ for the $c_{H\Box} = 1$ scenario for each of the simulated samples.
-The overall cross section is enhanced with respect to the SM, as seen in Table~\ref{tab:vbf-xs}.
-Note that the upper limit of the $p_{\textrm{T}}$ distribution (700 GeV) may be beyond the range of EFT validity.
-However, as this study is intended to validate the performance of different simulation strategies, the range of EFT validity is not considered.
-Figure~\ref{fig:vbf-chbox}b shows the angular separation $\Delta\eta$ between the spectator quarks in the event, which is similar in shape to the SM expectation.
+Figure~\ref{fig:vbf-chbox}(a) shows the distribution of the Higgs boson $p_{\textrm{T}}$ for the $c_{H\Box} = 1$ scenario, for each of the simulated samples.
+The overall cross section is enhanced compared to the SM, as indicated in Table~\ref{tab:vbf-xs}.
+Note that the upper limit of the $p_{\textrm{T}}$ distribution (700 GeV) may extend beyond the range of EFT validity.
+However, as this study aims to validate the performance of different simulation strategies, the range of EFT validity is not considered.
+Figure~\ref{fig:vbf-chbox}(b) shows the angular separation $\Delta\eta$ between the spectator quarks, which is similar in shape to the SM expectation.

-Figure~\ref{fig:vbf-chw}a shows the distribution of Higgs boson $p_{\textrm{T}}$ for the $c_{HW} = 1$ scenario.
-Compared to the SM expectation, a deficit is observed below 50 GeV, and an enhancement is observed above about 150 GeV.
-Figure~\ref{fig:vbf-chw}b shows the azimuthal separation $\Delta\phi$ between the spectator quarks for the $c_{HW} = 1$ scenario.
-This distribution is strongly modified by the presence of the EFT operator: while the SM expectation shows that large angular separations are somewhat preferred, the distribution for $c_{HW} = 1$ is nearly flat in this variable as the \qq{}{HW}{} operator affects only the transverse amplitude $q V_{T} \rightarrow q H$ in VBF H production~\cite{Araz:2020zyh}.
+Figure~\ref{fig:vbf-chw}(a) shows the Higgs boson $p_{\textrm{T}}$ distribution for the $c_{HW} = 1$ scenario.
+Compared to the SM, a deficit is observed below 50 GeV, and an enhancement is seen above approximately 150 GeV.
+Figure~\ref{fig:vbf-chw}(b) shows the azimuthal separation $\Delta\phi$ between the spectator quarks for the $c_{HW} = 1$ scenario.
+This distribution is significantly modified by the EFT operator: while the SM expectation shows a preference for large angular separations, the distribution for $c_{HW} = 1$ is nearly flat.
+This occurs because the \qq{}{HW}{} operator affects only the transverse amplitude $q V_{T} \rightarrow q H$ in VBF Higgs production~\cite{Araz:2020zyh}.